arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 - `--log.rotate-interval=duration`

-set the interval between rotations of log files of server components (default `24h`).
+set the interval between rotations of log files of server components (default `1 day`)

+Please note duration has to be passed in minutes and you have to specify the unit `m` along with the value

+e.g.
+`--log.rotate-interval=4320m`

-Use a value of `0` to disable automatic log rotation.
+This will rotate the logs each 3 days.
+Use a value of `0m` to disable automatic log rotation.

-Note: The starter will always perform log rotation when it receives a `HUP` signal.
+Note: The _Starter_ will always perform log rotation when it receives a `HUP` signal.

-- `--starter.unique-port-offsets=bool`

-If set to true, all port offsets (of slaves) will be made globally unique.
-By default (value is false), port offsets will be unique per slave address.

-- `--docker.user=user`

-`user` is an expression to be used for `docker run` with the `--user` option.
-One can give a user id or a user id and a group id, separated by a colon.
-The purpose of this option is to limit the access rights of the process in the Docker container.

-- `--docker.endpoint=endpoint`

-`endpoint` is the URL used to reach the docker host.
-This is needed to run the executable in docker.
-The default value is "unix:///var/run/docker.sock".

-- `--docker.imagePullPolicy=Always|IfNotPresent|Never`

-`docker.imagePullPolicy` determines if the docker image is being pull from the docker hub.
-If set to `Always`, the image is always pulled and an error causes the starter to fail.
-If set to `IfNotPresent`, the image is not pull if it is always available locally.
-If set to `Never`, the image is never pulled (when it is not available locally an error occurs).
-The default value is `Always` is the `docker.image` has the `:latest` tag or `IfNotPresent` otherwise.

-- `--docker.net-mode=mode`

-If `docker.net-mode` is set, all docker container will be started with the `--net=<mode>` option.

-- `--docker.privileged=bool`

-If `docker.privileged` is set, all docker containers will be started with the `--privileged` option turned on.

-- `--docker.tty=bool`

-If `docker.tty` is set, all docker containers will be started with a TTY.
-If the starter itself is running in a docker container without a TTY this option is overwritten to `false`.

-- `--starter.debug-cluster=bool`

-IF `starter.debug-cluster` is set, the start will record the status codes it receives upon "server ready" requests to the log.
-This option is mainly intended for internal testing.

 ## Environment variables

-It is possibe to replace all commandline arguments for the starter with environment variables.
+It is possibe to replace all commandline arguments for the _Starter_ with environment variables.
 To do so, set an environment variable named `ARANGODB_` + `<name of command line option in uppercase>`, where all dashes, underscores and dots are replased with underscores.